 Ps.
 If it turns out your husband has lower libido, I have a whole chapter in the book dedicated to that.
 It will give you insights on what to do.
 Meanwhile, you can also read this post – To the wife with the higher sex-drive

-3. I would exercise
+3. In preparation for my new bride wedding night, I would exercise

 A few months ago I read an article where one woman took up exercise in preparation for wedding night intimacy.
 What a fun idea!